 Our armed forces are among the very best in the world.
-Through the modernising defence programme we will assess the ever-changing threats that this country faces, and understand what we can do to make them ever more effective at keeping us safe today and into the future.
+Through the modernising defence programme, we will assess the ever-changing threats that this country faces and understand what we can do to make them ever more effective at keeping us safe today and into the future.

 The Defence Secretary will recognise, given his earlier answers, that the threats that we face—both conventional and from new forms of technology—are massive and varied, and come not simply from Russia, but from many different sources.
 In that context, he talks about a fiscally non-neutral defence review.
 Will he tell us whether the Chancellor has agreed to sign up to that process?

 When the Prime Minister, the Chancellor and I met and agreed the terms of reference of the modernising defence programme, we were absolutely clear that it was not to be fiscally neutral.
-We were to understand what the threats were and understand the capabilities that were needed, and make sure that the Ministry of Defence leads a study to make sure that we are best equipped to deal with those threats.
+We were to understand what the threats were and understand the capabilities that were needed, and make sure that the Ministry of Defence leads a study to ensure that we are best equipped to deal with those threats.